Picking up from yesterday, somewhere between 3 and 4 miles in, we make a turn and go through a neighborhood. Still awake. I got this.

-Remember last week when I was saying that a race with a 121 second time difference was practically the same and I was flabbergasted at the feelings between the races?
+Remember last week when I was flabbergasted at the difference in how two races felt when my times were only 121 seconds off?
 Well, I know that in half marathons, every second counts.
-That’s not so super true with me since I’m quite slow, so it’s really more about minutes when you’re this slow.
+That’s not so super true with me since I’m quite slow.
+It’s really more about minutes when you’re this slow.

 However, even though no one said it to me, in my head, I heard you all saying “121 seconds could make a huge difference in the way you feel.
 Over 2 minutes?
 That’s an eternity when it comes to a race.”

 Somewhere around mile 7/8, I realized I was on track to PR.
 What?!
-I’m here sleepwalking through this fun race, and I’m on track to PR?
-I don’t understand.
-How can that possibly be?
+I’m here sleepwalking through this race, and I’m on track to PR?

-Will I slow down as the race goes longer?
-Or will I be able to pull out a personal record?
+Will I be able to pull out a personal record?
 Find out tomorrow.